Love blossoms on the Kelowna campaign trail – Lake Country Calendar

 It was not until Mohini Singh said that they would make a cute couple that Singh and Braar quietly took their connection seriously.

-“Unbeknown to the rest of the team love started to blossom between Singh and Brar,” said Mohini Singh.
+“Unbeknown to the rest of the team love started to blossom between Singh and Brar,” said the incumbent city councillor.

-A little while later while at a team meeting the incumbent councillor asked if anything was going on between the two volunteers because they were both “glowing,” and the news broke that they were officially together.
+A little while later while at a team meeting Mohini Singh asked if anything was going on between the two volunteers because they were both “glowing,” and the news broke that they were officially together.

 Singh and Brar plan to focus on campaigning for now and have scheduled an engagement party for after the election.